Everything in SQL

 On macOS (or Linux), select 1 process's pid, name, and path.
 Then change the display mode and issue the same query:

-osquery> SELECT pid, name, path FROM processes LIMIT 1;
+osquery> SELECT pid, name, path WHERE pid>0 FROM processes LIMIT 1;

 +-----+---------+---------------+